morloc-project/morloc/docs/terminology.md

 be general enough to allow great flexibility in meeting the needs of wildly different languages.
 Perhaps it can be a YAML block.

-Where should this block be?
-On the composer's side or the programmer's side?
-Or both?
-The programmer needs to be able to specialize the types.
-The composer never needs to see these specializations.
-But there could be information that the composer needs to pass to the programmer, for example performance requirements or type specializations of a more general type (e.g. distributions).
+Providing this information is the responsibility of the programmer, since it is language specific.
+The composer can pass hints to the programmer in the form of soft types (such as the distribution of data and time/space complexity).

  * primitives